willtemperley/leaflet-map/README.md

     "params": [
       [1,2], 7
     ],
-    "nonce": 1345899798  //this isn't checked, it's just sent to ensure the property observer is always triggered }
+    "nonce": 1345899798
+}
 ```

+The nonce isn't checked, it's just sent to ensure the property observer is always triggered.
 All JS classes inherit from LeafletCore which will invoke the required method on "obj",
 the actual leaflet object defined by subclasses.